jensstein/oandbackup/FAQ.md

 ***Test 3***

-Refresh after starting OABX with all those apps and their bkps created under Test 2
+Refresh after starting NB with all those apps and their bkps created under Test 2

 ###### Measured times: